-EFRAG considers that guidance about disclosure of accounting policies and significant judgements and assumptions is useful but should not be overly prescriptive as to their form and location so that entities have the necessary flexibility to determine the level of disclosure that most appropriately reflects users' needs.
+EFRAG considers that the objective of disclosing accounting policies is to provide an entity-specific description of the accounting policies that have been applied and that are necessary for an understanding of the financial statements.
+EFRAG agrees that the proposed guidance about disclosure of accounting policies can be useful but should not be overly prescriptive as to the form and location of disclosures so as to allow necessary flexibility to determine the level of disclosure that most appropriately reflects users' needs.